 The center will initially launch as a virtual collaborative space and will focus on three key themes: highlighting the importance of pollinators; understanding and responding to threats; and coordinating action to reverse declines.
 Anticipated work for the center’s first year includes conducting assessments on the current state of pollinator conservation and science across the U.S. Fish and Wildlife Service; listening to agency programs and other partners across the country about how the center might function, and what it might provide; and developing mid-and longer-term strategies for the center and its work, including the announcement of a physical hub for its operations.

 During the past 30 years, the scientific and conservation communities have documented a steep decline of pollinator populations.
 Examples include the decline of the American bumble bee by 90%, the monarch butterfly by 80% and the Allen’s hummingbird by 88%.
-Pollinators face big challenges, like , pesticide exposure, and habitat loss.
+Pollinators face big challenges, like climate change , pesticide exposure, and habitat loss.
 The center will work to amplify and add to the ongoing efforts to improve the state of pollinators.

 Since 2015, the Service has dedicated more than $25 million to conserve pollinators, particularly the monarch butterfly.
 Establishing the center is another major investment to protect and promote pollinator health.
 The Service will continue to make pollinators a priority, share progress with interested parties, and base decisions on the best available science.